fhdhsni/notes/vue.md

 (cached until dependency is changed)
 Computed properties are calculations that will be cached and will only update when needed.
 Highly performant but use with understanding.
 They are the different view of the same data.

+The function provide will be used as the getter function for the property of the same name.

 | computed                                            |      methods                                |
 |-----------------------------------------------------|:-------------------------------------------:|
 | Runs only when a dependency has changed             | Runs whenever an update occurs              |